 We have historically made available Investments to investors located in various states, Washington D.C. and U.S. territories, and we continue to analyze the securities exemptions and registration requirements in such jurisdictions.
-At any given time, the Investments may not be registered or exempt in all jurisdictions where we currently have investors.
+At any given time, the Investments may not be registered or exempt in every jurisdiction where we offer Investments.
 In such a case, we could be forced to offer to repay all the outstanding Investments in that jurisdiction.